eozkucur/dcstad/README.md

   java -jar dcsserver.jar
   ```
 * The application launches into system tray.
 Right click and chose `Start TAD`.
+* For TAD view on PC, right click and chose `Start TAD`.
+* For TAD view on Android, right click and chose `Start Server`.
+* You can run both android and PC TAD view at the same time.
 * `Start Server` option is only required for the android app.
 * The TAD view is a borderless always-on-top window.
 You can drag it with `left click`.
 * `Left click` changes scale.